vanessacolina/pmchecklist/README.md

 ###Plan

 #####User stories
-Have you done personas yet.
+Have you done personas yet?
 If not, DO IT NOW.
 Ok, now use them to write down user stories and scenarios.

 #####User flows
 Create your user's flow based on the scenarios you created; you can use it later to review the journey and create wireframes on top of each step.